openAVproductions/openAV-manual/source/beginner.rst

 LV2 Plugins are extensions to any audio application.
 Each plugin contains functionality or features, which is made available when a host-program loads the plugin.
-LV2 is an open-source plugin API, which means it can be freely used by everybody - no contracts or prioprietary copyrights here!
+LV2 is an open-source plugin API, which means it can be freely used by everybody - no contracts or proprietary copyrights here!

 OpenAV builds LV2 plugins, as the LV2 plugin spec is very powerful, flexible and extensible.
 This allows complex plugins like samples and